1998–99 Port Vale F.C. season: Finances

 The club's shirt sponsors were Tunstall Assurance.
+Season ticket prices ranged between £228 and £257 fr adults, and matchday tickets were £12 and £13.50.

 Cup competitions

 In the FA Cup, Vale hosted Premier League side Liverpool.
 The "Reds" left Burslem with a 3–0 victory, the goals scored by Michael Owen, Paul Ince, and Robbie Fowler.

 In the League Cup, Third Division Chester City dispatched the Vale 2–1 at Vale Park, and held on to a 2–2 draw at the Deva Stadium to embarrass Vale fans with a minor giant-killing act.